durgeshth/info_Durgesh/info.md

 ## Gcode and how machines know where to go

-I always wonderd how the machince even know what task to do and how they preciley know where to go espceally in robotics i have learned this when I was working on an pen ploting machine and got a little furture when there was an event in my college (on science day) called Rongoli competition.
-I build a Rongoli making machince I have learnt a lot (Gcode, Motor controller,devloping and designing a machanical system) while solving such problem and devloped a critical way of thinking.
+I always wonder how the machines even know what task to do and how they precisely know where to go, especially in robotics.
+I learned this when I was working on a pen plotting machine and got a little further when there was an event in my college (on science day) called the Rongoli competition.
+I build a Rongoli machine, and I have learned a lot (Gcode, motor controller, developing and designing a mechanical system) while solving such problems.

  - Rangoli Machine

 https://github.com/durgeshth/info_Durgesh/assets/88326857/c3b6cd4b-0259-4a1b-9c42-b5da37008fc0